akossentini/rubedo-core-installer/README.md

 ## About

-This Composer installer plugin lets you install Rubedo Core as a project dependency with Composer.
+This Composer installer plugin lets syou install Rubedo Core as a project dependency with Composer.

 ## How it works